Antoine-92/Evently/README.md

 ```

+### Verify the Tables
-5. Verify the tables have been created:
+ Verify the tables have been created:
    ```sql
    \dt
    ```